sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

         <!-- border; size:540px --> ![Project names](./vscrfeapp.png)

     The application is now generated and in a few seconds you can see the application's **incidents** folder in the **app** folder of your **incident-management** project.
-It contains a **webapp** folder with a **Component.js** file that is typical for an SAPUI5 application.
+It contains a **webapp** folder with a **Component.js** file that’s typical for an SAPUI5 application.
 However, the source code of this application is minimal.
 It inherits its logic from the **sap/fe/core/AppComponent** class.
 This class is managed centrally by SAP Fiori elements and provides all the services that are required (routing, edit flow) so that the building blocks and the templates work properly.